 The goal is to know how much you owe, who you owe, and your monthly payment amount.

 Once you have gathered all your financial records it is time to bite the bullet and see how much you owe.

-Hopefully, the number shocks you into taking action.
+Hopefully, the number shocks you into starting your debt free journey.
 I know it worked for us.

 Once you know how much you owe to your creditors the fun begins.